Organic butternut

 Butternut growing in a compost heap

-Let them grow in the garden with at least half a dozen spades of humus or let them grow of their own initiative in the compost pile; either way it's a winning situation.
+Let them grow in the garden with at least half a dozen spades of humus or let them spring up of their own initiative in the compost pile; either way it's a winning situation.

 Now you have got one of your nine coloured vegetables and fruit down.
 The many different varieties of lettuce will easily provide you with all the greens.